mfenig1013/daUtils/README.md

 # dautils
-a few data analysis tools
+data analysis tools for use with pandas and/or numpy arrays